Zemyoro/theos-guide/README.md

 `git clone --recursive https://github.com/theos/theos.git $THEOS`

-## Change if using iOS Simulator (Suggested to do if using toolchain in next step)
+## Change if using iOS Simulator (Suggested anyways if using toolchain in next step)
 `nano $THEOS/vendor/lib/CydiaSubstrate.framework/CydiaSubstrate.tbd` then on line 3, change`iphoneos` to `ios`.

 Then, `ctrl + x`, press `y`, then press `enter`